kjgarza/kjgarza.github.io/portfolio/case-ux-a.md

   block: feature-no-image
   slug: intro
   content: |
+    Redesigned DataCite's Harvesting Services from the ground up.

     DataCite existing Harvester Services are currently underutilized.
 Given the fact that users of such services are typically willing to pay for them, we recognized an untapped revenue opportunity if we could boost service utilization.
 - template: content-feature
   block: role